deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   - route:
     - destination:
         host: productpage
-        subset: v1 # reference to the subset defined in DestinationRule
+        subset: v1 # Reference to the subset defined in DestinationRule.
-      weight: 90 # the percentage of traffic to send to pods labeled version: v1.
+      weight: 90 # The percentage of traffic to send to pods labeled version: v1.
     - destination:
         host: productpage
         subset: v2